fiji/simplified-io/README.md

 All methods throw a runtime SimplifiedIOException which covers fatal errors encountered while opening or saving an image (e.g. FileNotFoundException, IOException, unsupported format, etc).

 A number of test images of various formats were used for testing.
-For convenience, these can be found in the test-images directory.
+When you run the tests for the first time, a zipped file with all the test images will be downloaded from the web and the images installed where expected by the tests.
+This may take some time.

 How to use in your own code?
 ============================